-Does Segall's case show that we have to reject both Positive and Negative Egalitarianism?
+Does Segall's case show that we have to reject both positive and negative egalitarianism?
 We don't think so.
 Segall's ranking of Z and Z' overlooks the great magnitude of the inequalities in Z'.

-Firstly, as Segall concedes, population Z' contains a greater number of relations of inequality than Z.21 However, it is important to notice how much greater the number of such relations is in Z' as compared to Z. As Mosquera (2017) has pointed out, the latter population contains only 999 relations of inequality of size 49 whereas Z' contains a whopping 499 500 relations of inequality of sizes ranging from 1 to 999.22
+Firstly, as Segall concedes, population Z' contains a greater number of relations of inequality than Z.24 However, it is important to notice how much greater the number of such relations is in Z' as compared to Z. As Mosquera has pointed out, the latter population contains only 999 relations of inequality of size 49 whereas Z' contains as many as 499,500 relations of inequality of sizes ranging from 1 to 999.25